JavaScript Required

 Search engines are risk managers, and performance follows that logic.
 If they send users to infected sites, users stop trusting the search product.
 So the systems are designed to err on the side of caution.
 That’s also why “but we fixed it” doesn’t instantly restore performance.
 The machine needs evidence over time that the destination is consistently safe.

 This is also where Algorithmic Alignment matters.
 A secure site is easier to crawl predictably, easier to index cleanly, and easier to cite in AI driven answers because the underlying content set is stable.
 If your site is intermittently compromised, those systems learn that your domain is noisy and unreliable.
+This as a critical factor in maintaining long term discoverability.

 Security issues that cause SEO pain even without a full hack